 For one, The fire tower has a lot of texture to it, which I feel helps convey some of the age and character of this unique building.
 The background shows mountains as far as the eyes can see and even has some of that smoky haze that the Smokies are famous for.
 All in all, however, I think one of the big reasons I like this image so much is because of the memories of the hike up to the summit of Cammerer!

 2) Kentucky Fog

-Not only is this one of my favorite images of 2016, it’s one of my favorite images that I’ve taken of all time!
+Not only is this one of my favorite images of 2016, but it’s also one of my favorite images that I’ve taken of all time!
 I shot this on September 25th, 2016 during a foggy sunrise on Chimney Rock in The Red River Gorge National Geological Area, Kentucky.
 What can I say?
 I’m a sucker for the look of fog shot on a long exposure.
 There’s just something so mysterious and alluring about a landscape covered in fog.
 The fact that there was a bit of color in the sky for the sunrise certainly doesn’t hurt!

 1) Passing Storm

 This brings me to my absolute favorite image from 2016.
 I shot this on October 7th, 2016 from an overlook in The Great Smoky Mountains National Park, Tennessee (hey, I’m a big fan of the Smokies).
-The seemingly never ending view of mountains is enough to make a great image on it’s own, but on this particular day, there was a storm passing over the Smokies.
+The seemingly never-ending view of mountains is enough to make a great image on its own, but on this particular day, there was a storm passing over the Smokies.
 If you’ve never watched a storm system move over the mountains, all I can say is that it’s certainly a sight to behold!

 How About You?